PSCF v1.4.0

 PSCF - Polymer Self-Consistent Field

-PSCF is a software package for field-theoretic simulation of inhomogeneous equilibrium structures formed by polymer liquids with constituents that tend to phase separate.
-The current version of PSCF can perform either self-consistent field theory calculations or stochastic field theoretic simulations that use a partial saddle-point approximation.
+PSCF is a software package for field-theoretic simulation of inhomogeneous equilibrium structures formed by polymer liquids with constituents that tend to phase separate, including block polymer materials.
+The current version of PSCF can perform either self-consistent field theory (SCFT) calculations or stochastic field theoretic simulation (FTS) calculations that use a partial saddle-point approximation.

 PSCF is written primarily in C++, supplemented by CUDA to use a NVIDIA graphics processing unit if one is available.
 The package is only distributed in source code form, and so must be compiled by the user.
 PSCF is designed for a unix-like environment, and is regularly tested on Linux and Mac OS X operating systems.